 Is it possible that ‘Men Don’t Ask for Help’ is a Myth?

 Expanding our perception of women

 Everything around me suggested otherwise but then I started thinking about my childhood and recalling other things I heard as true.
-I recall being a young boy in school being told that the reason women did not enter engineering (or more broadly STEM) was because they did not like math and science.
+I recall being a young boy in school being told that the reason women did not enter engineering (or more broadly STEM) was that they did not like math and science.
 That idea of women not liking math or science is nonsensical and we have come a long way since then.

-Women may biological tend to tilt towards helping related professions and men towards STEM (science, technology, engineering and mathematics) however we expanded our perspective.
+Women may biological tend to tilt towards helping related professions and men towards STEM (science, technology, engineering, and mathematics) however we expanded our perspective.

 We realized how we saw women was the issue.
 We challenged our deeply held patriarchal views which had negatively affected our perceptions of women.
 After we changed our perception of women, we could then take action.

 This change in perception led to the increased promotion of the STEM-related fields to women and in particular young girls, and society is reaping the benefits of this change.